-An isentropic process is depicted as a vertical line on a T-s diagram, whereas an isothermal process is a horizontal line.
-In an idealized state, compression is a pump, compression in a compressor and expansion in a turbine are isentropic processes.
-Therefore it is very useful in power engineering, because these devices are used in thermodynamic cycles of power plants.
+An isentropic process is depicted as a vertical line on a T-s diagram, whereas an isothermal process is horizontal.
+In an idealized state, compression is a pump, compression in a compressor, and expansion in a turbine is isentropic.
+Therefore it is very useful in power engineering because these devices are used in thermodynamic cycles of power plants.

 Note that, the isentropic assumptions are only applicable with ideal cycles.
 Real thermodynamic cycles have inherent energy losses due to inefficiency of compressors and turbines.